polljoy/polljoy-web/README.md

 # Setup

-1. Copy the files under src folder to your server end which can be accessable from your web app.
+1. Copy the files under src folder to your server end which can be accessible from your web app.

 ```
 src\connect.php